 Ideally, at the end of study, all records would be counted in the completed column of the last review level.
 All other columns would read zero.
 In other words, as the review of records progresses, the count in the completed column will decrease as its completed by the next level.
 However, when a value is clicked to produce a list of those records, the list may contain more than that number of records.
 The reason being, that all records which have ever had that status will be listed.
 Also note, if using the soft review functionality for the first review level, a record may be completed at level one but not necessarily yet waiting at level 2.
 The reason for this is that the soft review level allows for open queries, which would need to be closed prior to the record being kicked to the next review level.

 Specific information regarding what the Reviewer must do, can be obtained by clicking on the active links in the Site, Subject or Visit Date Columns in the Review table.
 The information in the Waiting review column of the Review Progress table corresponds to the Action Item Report for the Reviewer.
 The Action Item Report can be found under the Reports menu using the Action Item Report… link.
-When selected, a page similar to that shown in the figure below is displayed.

 Once the form(s) have been reviewed, locked and electronically signed they are removed from the Action Item List for the Reviewer.